DafneRibeiro/ChitterChallenge/README.md

 Initial setup
 ------------------------------------------------------------------------------------
-I used ReactJs, NodeJs an express to build this project.
-For the database i used mongoDB

 To initial setup, open the terminal and run both folders, Public and server on terminals with the command npm start, and it should connect the server and the DataBase.